swindleryu/NYC_Yellow_Taxi_Shiny_App/README.md

 + Team #11
 + **Project Title:** Hi Taxi!
  + App [Link](https://judycom.shinyapps.io/yellowtaxinyc/)
  (Due to the huge size of the data files, it may be slow for the app the read in and display.
-To use the app, please download or clone the master branch and unzip all the data files in the folder "data".
+To use the app, please download or clone the master branch and run the server.R file in the folder "app".
 It may also take a while for the map screen to display also because of the size of the data.
 We once tried to sample the data and obtain only a subset of them, but that would result in an effect not quite credible, i.e. showing too few taxi drop-off points in a certain sphere and in a certain time period, for example, in 0.2 miles in the next 5 minutes.
-Compared with the loading time at the beginning, we think the visualization effect is more important, so we decide to retain the original data, which may impair the shinyapp.io funtionality.
+Compared with the loading time at the beginning, we think the visualization effect is more important, so we decide to retain the original data, which may impair the shinyapp.io functionality.

  + Team Members
 	+ Huiming Xie